mehtapinal/jpmc/em-qa.md

 * Enter an empty search query and verify that the application provides helpful feedback to the user
 * Out-of-range filter values: Try to filter by price or distance values that are out of range, and verify that appropriate error messages are displayed.

+## API Tests/ White box tests:
+* Verify that the API is accessible and returns a valid response
+* Verify that the Basie Search service is correctly querying data from Elasticsearch and returning it to Fitz
+* Verify that appropriate error messages are displayed if the search page or API encounters errors (e.g. network error, server error, no search results found)

+## Performance Tests:
+* Test the search function with a large dataset and verify that the application returns results in a timely manner
+* Test the search function with multiple users and verify that the application can handle high-volume search queries

 ## Compatibility Testing:
 * Verify that the search page and API function correctly on the latest versions of major desktop web browsers/OS (Chrome, Firefox, Safari, Edge) / (mac, windows)
+* Verify different browser sizes: 1024x768 to 1366x768 as the size can be adjusted by the user, and some browsers also have a full-screen mode that expands the window to fill the entire screen.

 ## Test Environment:
 * The Restaurant Finder feature should be tested on a desktop web browser.